Learn How to Use Lambda Functions in Python Easily and Effectively

-So in this article, you’ll be learning about the power of lambda functions in Python and how to use them.
-Let’s begin!
+- In this python tutorial, you’ll be learning about the power of lambda functions in Python programming.

 Note: New to Python?
 I highly recommend checking out the below free courses to get up to scratch:

-A lambda function is a small function containing a single expression.
-Lambda functions can also act as anonymous functions where they don’t require any name.
+A lambda function is a small function containing a single expression written in a single line.
+Lambda functions can also act as anonymous functions where they don’t require function name or identifier.
 These are very helpful when we have to perform small tasks with less code.

 We can also use lambda functions when we have to pass a small function to another function.
 Don’t worry – we’ll cover this in detail soon when we see how to use lambda functions in Python.